wisniewskikr/chrisblog-it-java-regular/stream/java-stream-09-sorted/Readme.md

 ##### Goal

-In Java, **stream.map()** is an operation that transforms each element in a stream by applying a specified function and returns a new stream with the transformed elements.
+In Java, the **Stream.sorted()** method is used to sort elements in a stream.
+By default, it sorts in natural order if the elements are Comparable.
+Alternatively, a custom Comparator can be passed to define a specific sort order.

 ##### Functional Interface

-Function, R apply(T)
+N/A

 ##### Result

-R
+N/A

 ##### Description

-Stream.map() is like "SELECT {column}" for databases.
+Stream.sorted() is like "SORT" for databases.